goharbor/harbor/ROADMAP.md

 ### 1. Notary
 The notary feature allows publishers to sign their images offline and to push the signed content to a notary server.
 This ensures the authenticity of images.

+### 1. Vulnerability Scanning
+The capability to scan images for vulnerability.

 ### 2. Image replication between Harbor instances (Completed)
 Enable images to be replicated between two or more Harbor instances.
 This is useful to have multiple registry servers servicing a large cluster of nodes, or have distributed registry instances with identical images.